react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 * **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drag source reacts to the drag and drop events.
 See the drag source specification described in detail in the next section.

 * **`collect`**: Required.
 The collecting function.
 It should return a plain object of the props to inject into your component.
-It receives two parameters: `monitor` and `connect`.
+It receives two parameters: `connect` and `monitor`.
 Read the [overview](docs-overview.html) for an introduction to the monitors, the connectors, and the collecting function.
 See the collecting function described in detail after the next section.

 * **`options`**: Optional.
 A plain object.
 If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.